 Once inside I decided to go find Aaron, Hattie's his sister and he can deal with her.
 I've had enough of her for one night.
 Maybe Flick's right, I'm scared to dump her.
 I'm scared of breaking a girls heart like Flick broke mine.
 It's not the most pleasant experience and I certainly wouldn't recommend it but maybe it's the right thing to do.

-I was walking back down the corridor to the Hufflepuff common room to find Aaron when I bumped into none other than him and Flick who were hand in hand.
-I felt like someone had stabbed me in the heart.
+Walking back down the corridor to the Hufflepuff common room to find Aaron when I bumped into none other than him and Flick who were hand in hand.
+It felt like someone had stabbed me in the heart.
 My eyes dropped down to their hands which were intertwined with one another.

 I looked back up and mumbled "S'okay." before carrying on down the corridor leaving Hattie talking to the portrait of the bowl of fruit.

-I walked around the quiet castle trying to sort my thoughts out.
+There was no way I could sleep, the cold air had woken me up so I decided to walk around the quiet castle trying to sort my thoughts out.
 I passed a few ghosts on my travels and Nearly Headless Nick who was quite fond of my father asked me if the party was any good.
 I simply shrugged and watched as he floated through a doorway.
 Maybe life would be so much simpler if I was a ghost, I thought.

-I checked my watch and decided I should better make my way to the Slytherin common room.
-It had been a long day and I was tired, tired of Hattie, tired of school and tired of being a teenager.
-Why are teenage years so hard?
+Checking my watch I decided I should better make my way to the Slytherin common room.
+It had been a long day and I was tired, tired of Hattie's behaviour, tired of school and tired of being a teenager.
+Why are your teenage years so hard?

 As I came down the corridor to the common room I saw Flick and Aaron stood outside the wall that hid the entrance.
 I inwardly groaned, I would have to walk between them to get in.
 So instead of being the bigger person and showing them I wasn't bothered, I did the next best thing and hid.

 It was a small alcove and I knew if I touched the torch bracket on the right wall that it would open to reveal a short cut.
 I had used it many a time and now I was thankful for the alcove it sits in as it made a good hiding place.
-I watched as Aaron bent down and kissed Flick on the lips and I felt something stir inside of me.
+Watching as Aaron bent down and kissed Flick on the lips, I felt something stir inside of me.